Applications are now open🎉 Big news! Applications for the 2023-2024 cohort are now open. Apply Now

 Julie Samuels is Executive Director of Tech:NYC, an organization representing New York's fast growing, entrepreneurial tech industry.
 Before that she was Executive Director at Engine, a nation-wide nonprofit focused on technology entrepreneurship and advocacy, where she remains a member of the Board.
 Julie is a frequent commentator on technology and policy issues for national media—particularly in the intellectual property space—and she has filed briefs with the Supreme Court and testified before Congressional Committees.
 She previously worked at the Electronic Frontier Foundation, where she was a senior staff attorney and the Mark Cuban Chair to Eliminate Stupid Patents.
 Before joining EFF, Julie litigated IP and entertainment cases.
 Prior to becoming a lawyer, Julie spent time as a legislative assistant at the Media Coalition in New York, as an assistant editor at the National Journal in D.C., and she worked at the National Center for Supercomputing Applications (NCSA) in Champaign, IL.
 Julie earned her J.D. from Vanderbilt University and her B.S. in journalism from the University of Illinois at Urbana-Champaign.
 She serves on the Boards of Engine, TechCongress, and the Internet Education Foundation, on ABNY's Steering Committee, on the Innovation Council of the Partnership for New York City, and on Comptroller Scott Stringer's Red Tape Commission, as well as on various Advisory Boards, such as of the Defensive Patent License and the License on Transfer Network.
 She lives in New York City with her family.

-Raymond Blum leads an Engineering team in Google's Developer Infrastructure that is charged with keeping thousands of Google engineers productive and happy.
 He was previously a Site Reliability Engineer at Google for which he was somewhat prepared by running a hosting services company.
 Raymond spent previous lives developing software for media and financial companies.
-In what spare time exists, he makes friends with robots and walks over the bridges of NYC.
+In what spare time exists, he makes friends of robots and bicycles over the bridges of NYC.

 Sustainable Media Center